Home Learning Information

 We are excited to launch our new ‘Home Learning’ Class Pages through a programme called ClassDojo.
 ClassDojo is a school communication and home learning platform that teachers, students, and families can use to share what’s being learned in the school and home through photos, videos, and messages.
 Class Dojo can be accessed via the internet https://home.classdojo.com/#/signup or by downloading the ClassDojo app https://www.classdojo.com/download/.
 Parents/Carers have received an invitation to join ClassDojo via email.
 If you have not received this, please contact your child's class teacher.

 Primarily, Class Dojo will be used for sharing class information, for setting homework, spellings and other learning activities and as a way of virtually communicating between teachers, children and parents.
-In the event of individual, groups or whole zones of children self-isolating, or in the event of a local lockdown, ClassDojo pages will be used to facilitate daily home learning.
+In the event of individual, groups or whole zones of children self-isolating, or in the event of a local or national lockdown, ClassDojo pages will be used to facilitate daily home learning.

 BBC Bitesize contains online lessons with complimentary activities for children in all age groups.
 Resources have been developed in collaboration with the Department of Education and other trusted education providers in order to provide curriculum led activities and programming to complement the remote learning being offered by schools and to keep up every child’s educational momentum.